How to Grow and Care for Wax Privet Peperomia (Peperomia glabella) Indoors

 Brown leaf tips and edges

-Brown leaf tips and edges in Wax Privet Peperomia are due to sudden drop in temperature from cold draughts.
-Remove all the damaged leaves and keep the plant away from cold draughts to maintain average warmth.
+Brown leaf tips and edges in Wax Privet Peperomia are due to sudden drop in temperature from cold drafts.
+Remove all the damaged leaves and keep the plant away from cold drafts to maintain average warmth of 15-260C.

 You liked it?
 Share on social media.